Jacob D. Fuchsberg: Life

 He graduated from New York University School of Law in 1936, and commenced practice as a trial lawyer in New York City.
 In 1938, he married Shirley Cohen, and they had four children.
+In 1950, he established a law firm, Fuchsberg & Fuchsberg, with his brother Abraham.

 From 1957 to 1959, he was President of the New York State Trial Lawyer Association, and from 1963 to 1964 President of the American Trial Lawyer Association (ATLA).
 From 1965 on, he was President of the Roscoe Pound-ATLA Foundation.

 In 1973, he filed a petition to challenge the Democratic designees in a primary election to be nominated for Chief Judge of the New York Court of Appeals.
 He won the primary, but was defeated in the general election by Republican/Liberal Charles D. Breitel.

 In 1974, he challenged again the Democratic designees in a primary election to be nominated for the New York Court of Appeals, and defeated Judge Harold A. Stevens.
 In the general election, he defeated again Stevens who ran on the Republican, Conservative and Liberal tickets, although the New York City Bar Association had urged the voters to defeat Fuchsberg.
+Fuchsberg was the first judge in the history of the Court to be censured for misconduct after a special court convened by Chief Judge Breitel found that he traded in New York City securities without recusing himself from cases about the city's finances.

+As a judge, Fuchsberg was viewed as a liberal on criminal issues and frequently voted for the defendant in divided cases.
+He and Judge Bernard S. Meyer were described by the Legal Aid Society as "the most defense oriented" judges on the Court.
+During his tenure, Fuchsberg led a mass resignation of judges from the University Club of Albany in protest of the club's refusal to admit women as members.
+In 1983, the club began admitting women, and the judges reapplied for membership.

-Fuchsberg was the first judge in the history of the Court to be censured by its members for misconduct.
-He resigned from the bench in May 1983, and resumed the practice of law in a firm with his children Rosalind and Alan.
+Fuchsberg resigned from the bench in May 1983, holding his farewell dinner at the University Club.
+He resumed the practice of law at a new firm, the Jacob D. Fuchsberg Law Firm, which he started with his children Rosalind and Alan as well as other attorneys including Irwin Brownstein.

 He served on the Board of Trustees of New York University and Touro College.
 He assisted in the establishment of the Touro Law school which was named in his honor as "Touro College Jacob D. Fuchsberg Law Center."

 On August 27, 1995, he felt dizzy at his home in Harrison, New York, and was brought by ambulance to the United Hospital in Port Chester where he died from cardiac arrest.

 Family

-He was "survived by his wife of 57 years," and their four children, ten grandchildren, and four great grandchildren.
-Fuchsberg's surviving siblings include a sister and three brothers, two of whom (Abraham and Seymour), with one another, are "partners in Fuchsberg & Fuchsberg."
+He was "survived by his wife of 57 years," and their four children, ten grandchildren, and four great-grandchildren.
+Fuchsberg's surviving siblings included a sister and three brothers, two of whom (Abraham and Seymour) were partners in Fuchsberg & Fuchsberg.